jeff1evesque/LeQue/README.md

 ####LAMP server

-Recall earlier that we installed our LAMP server.
+Recall earlier that we installed our LAMP server with phpMyAdmin.
 We need to modify `apache2.conf` file in order to access phpMyAdmin:

 ```
 sudo pico /etc/apache2/apache2.conf
 ```

-and add the following to the end of the file:
+by adding the following to the end of the file:

 ```
 Include /etc/phpmyadmin/apache.conf